 In recent years, the Group has utilized an imported construction labor quota granted by the Labour Affairs Bureau of the Macao government for purposes of completing outstanding areas within The Londoner Macao and The Parisian Macao project and for additions and alterations works in The Venetian Macao, The Plaza Macao and The Londoner Macao (the "Group Quota").
-The Group Quota has been renewed and the import quota increased over the years, but is expected to decrease in 2022 as renovation and refurbishment works at The Londoner Macao are gradually completed.
-The Group Quota alone has historically not provided for sufficient numbers of staff and labor to complete construction works.
-The shortfall is covered by separate labor quotas applied by and awarded directly to the contractors by the Labour Affairs Bureau of the Macao government (the "Contractor Quota").
+The Group Quota was renewed in 2022 but the number of laborers authorized thereunder decreased significantly due to the completion of the renovation and refurbishment works at The Londoner Macao.
+From 2018 until June 2021, BCA (Macau) Limited was retained to manage the Group Quota on behalf and at the direction of the Group.
+The Group has been managing the Group Quota directly since July 2021.
+The Group Quota alone has historically not provided for sufficient numbers of staff and labor to complete construction works and the shortfall has been covered by separate labor quotas applied by and awarded directly to the contractors by the Labour Affairs Bureau of the Macao government (the "Contractor Quota").

-From 2018 until June 2021, BCA (Macau) Limited was retained to manage the Group Quota on behalf and at the direction of the Group, and since July 2021 the Group has been managing the Group Quota directly.
 In accordance with Macao labor law, the Group remains primarily liable for the fulfilment of all employer legal obligations and for the costs associated with persons employed under the Group Quota, including where such persons are seconded to contractors.
 Contractors utilizing seconded labor under the Group Quota are contractually obligated to reimburse and indemnify the Group for any and all costs incurred as a result of the secondment arrangement.
 In addition, the Group has the right to recover such costs against any amounts due to the contractors.
 Although the Group is not directly liable, it may be held vicariously liable for payments under the Contractor Quota if contractors working on the Company's development projects fail to pay wages.
 The Group maintains a contingency in case it is unable to fully recover amounts owed to construction labor from contractors in such circumstances.

-25. RELATED PARTY TRANSACTIONS
+26. RELATED PARTY TRANSACTIONS